 Devon County Council produce a newsletter for parents and carers of children with additional needs three times a year.
 The newsletters are really informative and have a wealth of information in them about support services and support groups locally.
 Do click on the link below to find out more.

-At Dunsford Community Primary School, our vision is that over time the school will be able to offer an inclusive learning environment which is equally accessible to all children.
+At Dunsford Community Academy, our vision is that over time the school will be able to offer an inclusive learning environment which is equally accessible to all children.
 We are committed to providing children with physical and medical needs an education of the highest possible quality.
 It is based upon the principle that whenever possible children should attend their local mainstream school, unless this is against their parent’s wishes or incompatible with the efficient education of other children or the efficient use of resources.

 For further details, please contact our Headteacher.